-Atherosclerosis, sometimes called "hardening of the arteries," occurs when fat (cholesterol) and calcium build up inside the lining of the artery wall, forming a substance called plaque.
-Over time, the fat and calcium buildup narrows the artery and blocks blood flow through it.
+Atherosclerosis is sometimes called "hardening of the arteries."
+It occurs when fat (cholesterol) and calcium build up inside the lining of the artery wall.
+This forms a substance called plaque.
+Over time, the fat and calcium buildup may narrow the artery.

-Atherosclerosis can happen in all arteries.
-If you have atherosclerosis in one of your arteries, there is a good chance that you have atherosclerosis in other blood vessels throughout your body.
+If you have this buildup in one of your arteries, there's a good chance that you have it in other blood vessels throughout your body.

-.
-When atherosclerosis affects the arteries that supply blood to the heart, the coronary arteries, it can restrict blood flow to the heart muscle.
+Atherosclerosis affects the arteries that supply blood to the heart.
+These are called the coronary arteries.
+This can restrict blood flow to the heart muscle.

-.
 Plaque, caused by atherosclerosis, is surrounded by a fibrous cap.
-This fibrous cap may tear or rupture if blood suddenly flows faster or if the artery suddenly narrows.
-A tear or rupture tells the body to repair the injured artery lining, much as it might heal a cut on the skin, by forming a blood clot to seal the area.
-A blood clot that forms in an artery can completely block blood flow to the heart muscle and cause a heart attack.
-See a picture of how atherosclerosis can cause a heart attack.
+This cap may tear or rupture.
+When this happens, the body repairs the injured artery lining.
+It's similar to how the body heals a cut on the skin by forming a blood clot to seal the area.
+A blood clot that forms in an artery can completely block blood flow to the heart muscle.
+This can cause a heart attack.

-.
 Atherosclerosis can make the walls of the aorta weak.
-The aorta is the large artery that carries blood from the heart to the rest of the body.
+This large artery carries blood from the heart to the rest of the body.

 How is atherosclerosis treated?